Give2Peer/g2p-client-android/README.md

 Karma
 =====

-This is the source of the Android client application [Karma ∝](http://give2peer.org).
+This is the source of the Android client application [Karma](http://give2peer.org).

 It is made to be a client to the [Give2Peer REST API](http://g2p.give2peer.org/), run by another FLOSS [server](https://github.com/Give2Peer/g2p-server-symfony) written in PHP, and [heavily featured](https://github.com/Give2Peer/g2p-server-symfony/tree/master/features#what).

 Goal